danthegoodman1/icedb/README.md

 # IceDB

+An in-process parquet merge engine for S3.
+Inserts and merges powered by Python and DuckDB, querying portable to any lang that can query Postgres, and any DB/lang that can parse parquet.

-IceDB is a truly serverless OLAP/data lake hybrid in-process database framework optimized for event-based data.
+IceDB enables serverless OLAP/data lake hybrid in-process database framework optimized for event-based data.
 It combines DuckDB, Parquet files, and S3 storage to fully decouple storage and compute, while only paying for compute during query execution time.
 It also decouples from both the database and programming language, so you can use IceDB in DuckDB, Pandas (Python), a Golang binary bound to ClickHouse, and more.

 _Massive WIP_